Cerebras Execution Modes

 Cerebras Execution Modes¶

-On the Cerebras Wafer Scale Engine (WSE) you can run neural networks of sizes ranging from extremely large, such as a GPT-3 model (with ~1 billion parameters) or a smaller-sized model.
+On the Cerebras Wafer Scale Engine (WSE) you can run neural networks of sizes ranging from extremely large, such as a GPT-3 model, to smaller-sized models, such as BERT.

 The execution mode refers to how the Cerebras runtime loads your neural network model onto the Cerebras Wafer Scale Engine (WSE).
 Two execution modes are supported:

-Layer pipelined: In this mode, all the layers of the network are loaded altogether onto the Cerebras WSE.
-This mode is selected for neural network models of a standard size, or even smaller.
+Pipelined (or Layer Pipelined): In this mode, all the layers of the network are loaded altogether onto the Cerebras WSE.
+This mode is selected for neural network models below 1 billion parameters, which can fit enirely in the on-ship memory.
+This execution mode is supported by both types of deployments: Wafer-Scale cluster and Original Cerebras installation.

 The rest of this section provides a high-level understanding of these two execution modes, using a simple FC-MNIST network as an example.